Frank Ocean In The Studio - we discuss the gear Frank Ocean used on Channel Orange

 Here's Pink Matter, featuring the guest vocals of the one and only André 3000.

 The main electrics used were apparently Strats, Les Pauls and Gibson 335 hollow bodies run through either a Fender Princeton (try the affordable tube delight of a Pro Junior) or Vox AC-30.
 All great gear that you would be hard pushed to get a bad sound from, particularly when you have John Mayer laying down a solo - as he does on 'Pyramid'.
 Certainly sounds like John's favoured Strat to us (he likes Martin when it comes to his acoustic songs).
 In the recording chain a Beyerdynamic M160 was used.
-Here's John Mayer playing with Frank on Saturday Night Live, playing synth pads on his guitar (presumably using a textural synth pedal) as well as letting rip with his Strat on a crunchy amp.
+Here's some snippets of John Mayer playing with Frank on Saturday Night Live, playing synth pads on his guitar (presumably using a textural synth pedal) as well as letting rip with his Strat on a crunchy amp.
 We can spy an Orange amp in there and his tone certainly has that gritty chime, John often uses a nice, simple Ibanez overdrive too.

 Synths And Studio Tech